sarfarazm/nimble-tk/README.md

 ```

 <br/>
-Logs can also be directly written to the file **without logging on the console**.
+Logs can also be directly written to the file <b>without logging on the console</b>.
 This helps in cases where we do not want to flood the console with a lot of logs.

 ```python
 ntk.log_info_file("some log message")